Tuesday, April 26, 2016

 Alpaca in Queenstown, NZ

-When driving along the highways in NZ, it is not unusual that you would occasionally notice someone stopping beside grazing land taking photos of sheep, cows and cattle.
+When driving along the highways in NZ, it is not unusual that you would occasionally notice someone stopping beside grazing land to take photos of sheep, cows and cattle.
 It is said that having a photo of these animals is proof of having visited NZ.

 NZ had a sheep population of 30 million compared to its human population of 4.5 million. in 1982, it peaked at 70 million.
 Dairy cattle population is a distant second behind the sheep at 6.7 million.